qualiancy/seed/README.md

 Seed is a suite of components (Graph, Model, Schema, Hash) that provide a common API for working with JSON-style documents, regardless of the storage engine.
-Additionally, Seed can layer a graph structure to facilitate the traversal of data relationships.
+Additionally, Seed can layer a graph structure to facilitate the traversal of data relationships between documents of the same or different model types.

-- **Hashs** provide a thorough API for key:value sets.
+- **Hash**: A thorough API for non-persistent key:value sets.
 These sets can be simple string key to number value, or string key to object/document value.
 Hashs are used extensively througout the internals of the other components.
 - **Schema**: A schema is a definition of data structure expecatations and are currently used for validation.
 Those who have used Mongoose will find the API familiar.
-- **Model**: A model defines all aspects and behavior related to a single instance in a set.
+- **Model**: A model defines all aspects and behavior related to a single data object in a set.
 More specifically, when used in conjunction with storage, a model represents one document in a collection or one row in a table.
 - **Graph**: A graph is a collection of instantiated models.
 A graph allows for logical groupings of several types of models, querying of storage, and traversal of model relationships.